ArmaanT/rules_mypy/README.md

 - Incremental mypy typechecking for python targets
 - Allow mypy to be run in an opt-in or opt-opt fashion
 - Allow targets to opt-into mypy strict mode
+- Writes a junit result file into `bazel-bin`

 ## Example usage and documentation